SSWConsulting/SSW.People.Profiles/Piers-Sinclair/Piers-Sinclair.md

 Some examples of his experience include playing the role of Tech Lead for a project automating annual review processes, acting as Product Owner for enhancements to a recruitment pipeline system and performing the role of Scrum Master on a variety of projects, including content management systems, invoicing systems, and learning management systems.

 Piers is a dedicated mentor to junior developers.
 His mentorship extends beyond formal roles and seeps into every interaction.
 For example, he designed and delivered a structured internship program focused on full-stack development in Angular and .Net.
-He also frequently coaches developers during sprint reviews and code reviews, fostering a culture of continuous learning and empowering developers to excel in their roles.
+He also frequently coaches developers during Sprint Reviews and code reviews, fostering a culture of continuous learning and empowering developers to excel in their roles.

 Piers has a knack for identifying areas for process improvement and strategising effective solutions.
 Notably, he improved the candidate testing procedure for a company, drastically decreasing the time to hire.
 He also helped key stakeholders develop strategies to delegate tasks without a drop in quality, enhancing overall efficiency.